htoyryla/fftstylediver/README.md

 Familiarity with Gram matrix based style transfer and CLIP based image synthesis is recommended.

-Use pytorch 1.7, does not work on higher versions (differences in the fft implementation)
+~~Use pytorch 1.7, does not work on higher versions (differences in the fft implementation)~~ Now works also with pytorch 1.10

 Example